framis/framis.github.io/_posts/2016-12-10-dockerizing-rails-app.markdown

 #### Before, we used Chef

 Before migrating to Docker in production, we used [Chef](https://www.chef.io/) to provision our production VM.
-The Chef recipes were running every 30min and were responsible for the following things:
+The Chef recipes were running every 30min and were responsible for the following things :

-- install ubunutu to the VM and common security and logging modules to all Revinate's apps
+* install ubunutu to the VM and common security and logging modules to all Revinate's apps
-- install ruby
+* install ruby
-- install linux depedencies with apt-get
+* install linux depedencies with apt-get
-- install ruby dependencies with bundle
+* install ruby dependencies with bundle
-- install phusion passenger with nginx
+* install phusion passenger with nginx
-- configure Nginx
+* configure Nginx
-- pull code from Github
+* pull code from Github

-And if any code change was found:
+And if any code change was found :

-- precompile the assets
+* precompile the assets
-- migrate the DB
+* migrate the DB
-- (re)start the webserver and all associated worker jobs
+* (re)start the webserver and all associated worker jobs

 #### With Docker